cmu-llab/reranked-reconstruction/README.md

 ## WandB

 All experiments need rely on [WandB](https://wandb.ai/) for results logging and checkpointing[^1].
-To set up WandB, create a `.env` file with your WandB entity and project in the following format:
+To set up WandB, modify the `.env` file with your WandB entity and project in the following format:

 ```txt
 WANDB_ENTITY = "awandbentity"